 - Native plants give butterflies, pollinators, and birds the food and homes they need to survive.
 The Pawpaw tree is the host plant for the stunning Zebra Swallowtail butterfly (more on this, below)

-- Native plants are made to thrive in their home areas; once they are established, all they need is rain to thrive
+- Native plants are made to thrive in their home areas; once they are established, they thrive with normal rainfall

 - Native plants are gorgeous.
 As you’ll see in the following images, Pawpaws look beautiful throughout the seasons.